-There are a lot of commands available on Linux systems.
-There are some you’ll use multiple times a day and others generally reserved for special use cases.
+There are many available commands on Linux systems.
+Some you’ll use multiple times a day, while others are generally reserved for special uses.

 nohup is one such command.
-You won’t be using it every day, but you’ll be grateful it’s around when you need it.
+You won’t use it every day, but you’ll be grateful that it’s around when you need it.
 Here we show you what

 nohup is and how to use it.

 What Is Nohup?